Take better photos when traveling with these 5 simple tips

 Photo equipment to take better photos

-We’ve invested in a basic DSLR camera (Canon Rebel) and the Google Pixel for one of our phones.
+We’ve invested in a basic DSLR camera (Canon Rebel) and the Google Pixel for one of our phones (love Google Fi!).
 This duo has helped us take better photos both in daily life and while we’re traveling.
 The Canon Rebel is flexible to almost any shooting situation and can accept different lenses if needed.

 The Google Pixel 3 has the BEST camera of any smartphone on the market today, IMHO.
 Also, with the Pixel you have free unlimited photo storage at the original, best resolution on your Google drive for photos taken with the Pixel.
 You can’t go wrong.